ishriya/traefik_vnf/README.md

 `docker exec -it traefik_client ./script.sh`

-2. To get the access logs of the traefik.
+2. To get the access logs of traefik.

 ` docker exec -it traefik_test tail -f /path/to/access.log`

-3. To get the benchmarked data (uses Apache ab)
+3. To get the benchmarked data (using Apache ab as the load generator)

 ` docker exec -it traefik_client cat traefik_test1.txt`
 ` docker exec -it traefik_client cat traefik_test2.txt`